phac-nml/mikrokondo/docs/usage/useage.md

 - `slurm_p true`: slurm execurtor will be used.
 - `slurm_profile STRING`: a string to allow the user to specify which slurm partition to use.

+## Output

+All output files will be written into the `outdir` (specified by the user).
+More explicit tool results can be found in both the [Workflow](/workflows/CleanAssemble/) and [Subworkflow](/subworkflows/assemble_reads/) sections of the docs.
+Here is a brief description of the outdir structure:

+- **annotations** - dir containing all annotation tool output.
+- **assembly** - dir containing all assembly tool related output, including quality, 7 gene MLST and taxon determination.
+- **pipeline_info** - dir containing all pipeline related information including software versions used and execution reports.
+- **ReadQuality** - dir containing all read tool related output, including contamination, fastq, mash, and subsampled read sets (when present)
+- **subtyping** - dir containing all subtyping tool related output, including SISTR, ECtyper, etc.
+- **SummaryReport** - dir containing collated results files for all tools, including:
+   - Individual sample flatted json reports
+   - **final_report** - All tool results for all samples in both .json (including a flattened version) and .tsv format
+- **bco.json** - data providence file generated from the nf-prov plug-in
+- **manifest.json** - data providence file generated from the nf-prov plug-in